jhudson8/react-backbone/tutorials/responsive-design/README.md

 This is a progressive tutorial demonstrating managed events and mixin dependencies.

 In a perfect world, responsive design can be handled only using CSS and media queries.
 But sometimes, you need to render differently based on a device profile.
-We will create a mixin which will set a state attribute called "profile" which will either be "large" or "small" based on the width of the component.
+We will create a mixin which will set a state attribute called ```profile``` which will either have the value of ```large``` or ```small``` depending on the width of the component.

 ### Running the examples